-While for the time being we consider our computational model a mere representation of existing or actual processes rather than an accurate model of post-secondary education, we believe that our computational agents' decision making is a reasonable approximation of real agents' decision making.
-Making our computational model a more reliable laboratory of post-secondary education requires, in our view, not so much a more refined calibration of our computational agents than a more refined mapping from post-secondary education to our computational model.
+We prefer to think of our computational model as a mere representation of existing or actual processes rather than an accurate model of post-secondary education.
+We do believe that our computational agents' decision making is a reasonable approximation of real agents' decision making.
+Rendering our computational model a more reliable laboratory of post-secondary education requires, in our view, not so much a more refined calibration of our computational agents as a more refined mapping of post-secondary education to our computational model.

-Toward such a refined mapping, we shall implement in future work a distribution of consumer quality that represents more closely the distribution of students in the USA (which surely is not uniform, as we have assumed so far: we intend to proxy it through measures of quality distribution such as GRE or SAT scores that are readily available in the literature.)
-One interesting thing to observe will be how different distributions of consumer quality affect rankings of firms.
-(Or, how in turn it will affect the distribution of consumers if we endogenize quality.)
+Toward such a mapping, we shall implement in future work a distribution of consumer quality that mirrors more closely the distribution of students in the USA (which surely is not uniform, as we have assumed so far; we intend to proxy it through measures of quality distribution such as GRE or SAT scores that are readily available in the literature.)
+One interesting observation will be how different distributions of consumer quality affect rankings of firms.
+And, how in turn these rankings will affect the distribution of consumers if we were to endogenize quality.

-Another refinement that we intend to introduce is a turnover in buyers and sellers, with continued entry and exit especially of buyers.
-(Sellers in higher education tend to exist for remarkably long periods of time; the birth and death rate is less than 2 percent.)
+Another refinement we plan to introduce is a turnover in buyers and sellers, especially continued entry and exit of buyers.
+While sellers in higher education tend to exist for remarkably long periods of time, it would be useful to allow firms to switch their status.
+In the current set-up, however, the outcomes of such refinements are fairly predictable.

 Varying population size, in contrast, does not strike us as a problem worth pursuing since enrollments - while steadily growing - are rather stable, even through business cycles.

-Yet another refinement we intend to study are the effects of (differential) levels of knowledge.
-We are particularly interested in understanding what happens if firms do not know consumers' quality or preferences (as parameterized by MAX\FIRMS\DIFF) well, or if consumers systematically overestimate their own quality (a psychological fact for individuals well-documented in the literature.)
-For example, firms believe that consumers will accept a firm that is 10 quality units below her, but consumers accept only the schools that are at least as good as themselves.
-We could also have more complicated situations of asymmetric information such as firms or buyers having heterogeneous perceptions.
+Yet another refinement we intend to study is the effect of (differential) levels of knowledge.
+We are particularly interested in understanding what happens if firms do not know consumers' quality or preferences (as parameterized by $\Delta^F$ ) well, or if consumers systematically overestimate their own quality, a psychological fact for individuals well-documented in the literature.
+We could also have more complicated situations of asymmetric information such as firms or buyers with heterogeneous perceptions.
+All of these studies are easily implementable in our current computational laboratory.